Sarah-C/M5_Atom_S3_Fiery_Demo/README.md

 # M5 Atom S3: Fiery Demo
 An old school fire effect for the M5 Atom S3.
+(A version for Lilygo T-QT is https://github.com/Sarah-C/T-QT_Fiery_Demo )

 The screen button changes the palette.